daniil-belikau/VizioWAS/README.md

 1) Specify **--output_format** to be *studio*.

 2) Locate the html file generated from that script call and open it.

    *If you only need a static image of the plot, once the file is opened, adjust the plot using the mouse.
-Then click the camera button on the upper right hand corner of the figure to get the modified plot image.*
+Then click the camera button on the upper right hand corner of the figure to get the modified plot image.
+Skip the rest of the instructions.*

 3) On the upper right hand corner of the figure, find and press the *edit in chart studio* button (icon showing a floppy disk).